ShekinahMaxwell/PowerShell-Create_Compare_Hashes/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

 - Step 1: Create a new file folder
-- Step 2: Create a text file
+- Step 2: Create a text file from within the folder
-- Step 3: Enter commandline on PowerShell and type command "Get - FileHash"
+- Step 3: Enter commandline on PowerShell and type command "Get - FileHash" along with the name of the text file
-- Step 4: Notice a the output Hash for the file.
-Run the same command again and notice the hash for the file is the same.
+- Step 4: Notice the output Hash for the file.
+Run the same command again and notice the hash for the file is still the same.
-- Step 5: Change the text file
+- Step 5: Change the text file's content
 - Step 6: Run the command "Get - FileHash" again
 - Step 5: Notice the Hash is now different